scalacenter/platform/process/src/site/joining-platform.md

 ## Continuous Integration servers

 Our Drone servers provide quick development experience to module maintainers.
-With 48 cores and 64 gigabytes of memory, we ensure that PRs are built fast and that the turnaround is short.
+With a powerful baseline server and dynamic scaling, we ensure concurrent and fast build times with short turnaround.

 Here are the steps for setting up the CI: